 TD377 "Guidelines for the preparation of Contributions to ITU-T: Relevant ITU A-series Recommendation"

 Question 1/20 –"End to end connectivity, networks, interoperability, infrastructures and Big Data aspects related to IoT and SC&C" summary

-The Rapporteur of Q1/20 (Mr Jun Seob Lee) opened the discussions and presented the draft agenda contained in
+The Rapporteur of Q1/20 (Mr Jun Seob Lee) opened the meeting and presented the draft agenda contained in

 Question 2/20 – "Requirements, capabilities, and use cases across verticals" summary

-The Rapporteur of Q2/20 (Mr Marco Carugi) opened the discussions and presented the draft agenda contained in
+The Rapporteur of Q2/20 (Mr Marco Carugi) opened the meeting and presented the draft agenda contained in

 ) was approved at the closing plenary of WP1/20.